SAP-archive/teched2020-IIS360/exercises/ex3/README.md

 ## Exercise 3.3 Configure Editable Object Page Header

-When in edit mode, header fields are per default shown as editable input fields.<br>This might not be wanted in case these fields are additionally displayed in another section of the object page (7)(8).
+When in edit mode, header fields are per default shown as editable input fields.\This might not be wanted in case these fields are additionally displayed in another section of the object page (7)(8).

 ![](./images/image10.png)

-In order to prevent that, you can set the header to display only during editing.<br>
+In order to prevent that, you can set the header to display only during editing.\
-Switch back to Business Application Studio.<br>
+Switch back to Business Application Studio.\
 (9) Click ![](./images/image12.png) icon to get back to the page map overview.

 ![SAP Business Application Studio - Google